Imitative Planning using Conditional Normalizing Flow: Abstract

 \section{Abstract}

+A popular way to plan trajectories in dynamic urban scenarios for Autonomous Vehicles is to rely on explicitly specified and hand crafted cost functions, coupled with random sampling in the trajectory space to find the minimum cost trajectory.
+Such methods require a high number of samples to find a low-cost trajectory and might end up with a highly suboptimal trajectory given the planning time budget.
 We explore the application of normalizing flows for improving the performance of trajectory planning for autonomous vehicles (AVs).
-Normalizing flows provide an invertible mapping from a known prior distribution to a potentially complex, multi-modal target distribution and allow for fast sampling with exact PDF inference.
-By modeling a trajectory planner's cost manifold as an energy function we learn a scene conditioned mapping from the prior to a Boltzmann distribution over the AV control space.
-This mapping allows for control samples and their associated energy to be generated jointly and in parallel.
-We propose using neural autoregressive flow (NAF) as part of an end-to-end deep learned system that allows for utilizing sensors, map, and route information to condition the flow mapping.
-Finally, we demonstrate the effectiveness of our approach on real world datasets over IL and hand constructed trajectory sampling techniques.
+Our key insight is to learn a sampling policy in a low-dimensional latent space of expert-like trajectories, out of which the best sample is selected for execution.
+By modeling the trajectory planner's cost manifold as an energy function, we learn a scene conditioned mapping from the prior to a Boltzmann distribution over the AV control space.
+Finally, we demonstrate the effectiveness of our approach on real-world datasets over IL and hand-constructed trajectory sampling techniques.